Plagiarism Policy

 2. Editorial Screening & Procedure

-• Ethical Investigation: Serious breaches are handled strictly according to COPE Flowcharts to ensure fair and transparent resolution.
+• Ethical Investigation: Serious breaches are handled strictly according to COPE Flowcharts to ensure transparent resolution.

 3. Author Obligations